sdawood/functional-pipelines/README.md

 Once you have developed a taste for functional pipelines, you would want to use reduce and reduceRight, they also come in async flavours.

-The best part is pure functional transducers that can pipe and compose transforms seamlessly without instantiating objects of implementing interfaces.
+The best part is pure functional transducers that can pipe and compose transformers seamlessly without instantiating objects or implementing interfaces.

 Transformer function, transducing functions and reducing functions are explained in more details below.